wkumari/wkumari.github.io/_posts/2022-02-25-losing-visibility-into-dns.md

 # Sources of DNS information hiding <!-- omit in toc -->
 {: .no_toc}

-One of the recurring discussions in the [NCAP](https://www.icann.org/en/announcements/details/icann-publishes-name-collision-analysis-project-ncap-study-2-documents-27-1-2022-en) work is what visibility one can get into DNS from the root servers.
+One of the recurring discussions in the ICANN [NCAP](https://www.icann.org/en/announcements/details/icann-publishes-name-collision-analysis-project-ncap-study-2-documents-27-1-2022-en)

-* TOC
+(Name Collision Analysis Project) is what relevant information about the global DNS namespace can be extracted from the root servers.

+Increasingly the DNS hides information, both to improve end user privacy as well as to increase performance and reliably.

 {:toc}

 ## QNAME Minimization
-[DNS Query Name Minimisation to Improve Privacy](https://datatracker.ietf.org/doc/rfc9156/) (originally published in 2016) only sends the minimum required part of the query name to the authoritative servers.
+[DNS Query Name Minimisation to Improve Privacy](https://datatracker.ietf.org/doc/rfc9156/) (originally published in 2016), only sends the minimum required part of the query name to the authoritative servers.

 *Without* QNAME Minimization (assuming an empty cache), a recursive server will send the full query name (www.foo.example.com) to the root servers, and the full query name to the .com authoritative servers, and the full query name  to the example.com authoritative servers.
-This leaks a potentially sensitive information about the query name to the root servers, and the .com servers.
+This leaks potentially sensitive information about the query name to the root servers, and the .com servers.
 There is no reason that the root needs know anything further than the TLD, nor any reason that the .com servers need to know anything further than example.com.

-With QNAME Minimization thw resolver limits the root query to only ask where .com is, and then it will ask the .com servers for the authoritative servers for example.com, before finally asking the example.com servers for the answer for www.foo.example.com.
+With QNAME Minimization the resolver limits the root query to only asking where .com is, and then it will ask the .com servers for the authoritative servers for example.com, before finally asking the example.com servers for the answer for www.foo.example.com.

 This is a privacy win, but elides information that might be useful for researchers, and may also have a negative impact on performance (e.g if resolving www.example.co.za, if the same servers serve both .co.za and .za this may result in an additional lookup).

 ## Aggressive NSEC
-[RFC 8198 - Aggressive Use of DNSSEC-Validated Cache](https://datatracker.ietf.org/doc/rfc8198/) increases performance, decreases and resource utilization on both authoritative and recursive servers, as well as improving privacy.
+[RFC 8198 - Aggressive Use of DNSSEC-Validated Cache](https://datatracker.ietf.org/doc/rfc8198/) increases performance, decreases resource utilization on both authoritative and recursive servers, and improves privacy.

 When talking about DNSSEC, people generally talk about proving that a specific record is "valid": that the answer 192.0.2.1 is the valid A record for www.example.com.
 What is less commonly discussed is that DNSSEC also provides a mechanism to cryptographically prove that a name does **not** exist, and it accomplishes this without having to do online signing operations.

 It accomplishes this seemingly magical feat using NSEC and NSEC3 records.
-The way that this works is that the zone contains a sorted list of all of the names that do exist, and then also signs the holes between these names.
+The way that this works is that the zone contains a sorted list of all of the names that do exist and then also signs the holes between these names.

 Example:
 ```